nilanbais/storingsanalyse-generator/README.md

 ---
 ---
 # Classes
 The backend is build using different Python classes, all dedicated to fulfill a specific piece of the process.
 These classes are summarized bellow and will be explained after that.
 In this explenation the focus will stay on the endpoints of the classes.
-Protected attributes and modules will only be explained when this is necessary.
+Protected attributes and methods will only be explained when this is necessary.

 |Class|Toepassing|
 |-----|----------|